fiduswriter/simple-datatables/docs/documentation/Getting-Started.md

 will be processed.

 * `data-order`: If this attribute is present on a cell, the value of this attribute will be used for ordering the row in case of sorting.
 Any other sort order will be overridden.
-IF the field only xcontains numeric characters, the field will first be converted to a number.
+IF the field only contains numeric characters, the field will first be converted to a number.